US, Pakistani officials in strained talks on Afghanistan

 Pakistan has been pressing for greater engagement with the all-male, all-Taliban Cabinet in Kabul even as it shies away from any unilateral formal recognition.
 The South Asian country has urged Washington to release billions of dollars to the Taliban so that Afghanistan’s new rulers can pay salaries of the many ministries and avoid an economic meltdown.
 The United Nations High Commissioner for Refugees warns such a crash could unleash a mass migration.

-Washington, which spent the better part of two years negotiating peace with the Taliban, is still smarting from its chaotic end to 20 years in Afghanistan and much about the aftermath remains unclear.
+Washington, which spent the better part of two years negotiating peace with the Taliban, is still smarting from its chaotic end to 20 years in Afghanistan, and much about the aftermath remains unclear.
 The U.S. is quietly talking to some Taliban to evacuate American nationals and others.
 Meanwhile, Republican senators introduced legislation that would sanction Afghanistan’s new rulers.
-Images of desperate men, mostly Afghans, running alongside departing American C-17 and falling from the wheel well have come to represent the mayhem of the U.S. withdrawal.
+Images of desperate Afghan men, running alongside a departing American C-17 and falling from the wheel well, have come to represent the mayhem of the U.S. withdrawal.

 The new legislation introduced late last month by 22 Republican senators also calls for sanctions on Pakistan for providing safe haven for Taliban.
-That’s raised hackles among Pakistani rulers, who have slammed Washington for seeking and getting Islamabad’s help to talk peace with the Taliban – even as the U.S. blames Pakistan for its loss in Afghanistan.
+That’s raised hackles among Pakistani rulers, who have slammed Washington for blaming Pakistan for its loss in Afghanistan after seeking and receiving Islamabad’s help to talk peace with the Taliban.

+Pakistan also was a conduit for tens of thousands of evacuees from Afghanistan, providing temporary shelter for both foreigners and Afghans fleeing Taliban rule.
+At one point, Pakistan reserved hundreds of rooms at hotels throughout the capital for an influx of foreigners fleeing Afghanistan.

 U.S. Deputy Secretary of State Wendy Sherman is meeting with the country’s powerful army chief, Gen. Qamar Javed Bajwa, considered the leading architect of Pakistan’s Afghan strategy while Pakistan’s Foreign Ministry wages the diplomatic battle.
-Sherman also is meeting with Foreign Minister Shah Mahmood Qureshi as well as Prime Minister Imran Khan.
+Sherman also met Foreign Minister Shah Mahmood Qureshi and is to meet Prime Minister Imran Khan.

-“Close and regular engagement between Pakistan and the United States has always been mutually beneficial and effective for stability in South Asia,” Pakistan’s Foreign Ministry spokesman Asim Iftikhar told reporters on Thursday in the capital, Islamabad.
+Meawhile Afghanistan featured at a national security meeting on Friday attended by Pakistan’s military chiefs and Khan.
+The meeting warned that instability in Afghanistan would have “severe implications for Pakistan.”
+He ordered the establishment of a “special cell” that would coordinate humanitarian aid to Afghanistan and manage its borders with its neighbor.

 Sherman met the Security Adviser Moeed Yusuf late on Tuesday but neither side revealed information on the substance of the talks other than a vague reference to “developments in Afghanistan and ways to advance cooperation across the bilateral relationship. ”